A Randomized Method for Simulating Lindblad Equations and Thermal State Preparation: Convergence Analysis for Lindbladian Simulation

-\end{assumption} We will demonstrate in Appendix \ref{app-B} that the condition \eqref{local-truncation} holds for the Hamiltonian-based algorithm presented by \cite{cleve2019efficient,ding2023singleancilla}.
-It is noteworthy that high-order methods are not helpful here: even if the single operator evolution $e^{\tau \cL_a}$ can be implemented exactly, the qDRIFT approximation still results in an $O(\tau^2)$ local truncation error.
-Therefore, the simple first-order method for implementing a single jump operator, as proposed in \cite{cleve2019efficient, ding2023singleancilla}, is a good choice for our purposes.
-Other examples of first-order methods include \cite{cao2021structure,ding2024simulating}.
+We will demonstrate in Appendix \ref{app-B} that the condition \eqref{local-truncation} holds for the Hamiltonian-based algorithm presented by \cite{cleve2016efficient,ding2023singleancilla}.
+It is noteworthy that higher-order methods $\mc{F}_\tau$ are not helpful here.
+Even if the single-time-step evolution $e^{\tau \cL_a}$ is implemented exactly, the qDRIFT approximation \eqref{randomized} still results in an $\Or(\tau^2)$ local truncation error, {since the product \eqref{randomized} is essentially a randomized compilation of the first-order Lie-Trotter decomposition.} Consequently, a first-order quantum simulation for $e^{\tau \cL_a}$, as proposed in \cite{cleve2016efficient, ding2023singleancilla}, is sufficient for our purposes.
+Additional examples of first-order methods for $e^{\tau \cL_a}$ can be found in \cite{cao2021structure, ding2024simulating}.

+Under the above assumptions, we establish an upper bound in the diamond norm for the approximation error between the quantum channel $\bar{\cE}_{\tau,M}$ and the ideal evolution $e^{T\bar{\cL}}$.